Building effective practices for vibrant communities

 Jennifer Gamberg – Lizanne Geno

 Audits and Parochial reports are part of canon requirements for faith communities.
-In this workshop we’ll talk about some practical how-to’s and tools to get this work done successfully.
-More importantly, though, we’ll talk about how these can be used as tools to help faith community leaders reflect on the work and refine it in order to align with the mission and desired impacts of the faith community.
+In this workshop we’ll talk about some practical how-to’s and tools to get this work done successfully and how these can be used as tools to help faith community leaders reflect on the work and refine it in order to align with the mission and desired impacts of the faith community.
+Some Human Resources best practices will also be provided.